quantum1423/mir/README.md

 Mir is the *peaceful programming language*:
 - **Peace of mind for critical apps**: Synchronous actor communications means you don't have to worry about common issues like waiting for messages from dead actors, trying to broadcast "die now" messages using global channels, etc.
 - **It comes in peace**: Mir supports a wide range of programming styles, from functional to procedural to object-oriented.
 It's easily extensible with powerful macros (without having Lisp parantheses involved!) to suit your specific application.
-It is *not* a heavily opinionated language like Go or Java.
+It is *not* a heavily opinionated language like Go or Java, and it doesn't want to make war on your coding style.
 - **In peace with your existing ecosystem**: Mir is extremely portable, and operates easily with C. Programs require no heavy runtime, or installation into special directories, to work out of the box.
 Programming a tiny MIPS router?
 A Raspberry Pi-powered drone?
 Or just a regular boring Linux console app on the PC?
 Mir has you covered.

 And yes, Mir, the Russian word, also means "world".
 But we didn't want to steal Debian's tagline :P